raphael-chir/transactions-st/README.md

 ## The pain
 I have built a grafana real-time analysis dashboard.
 Everything will go well until I will reach out to a significant number of transactions, because :
-- My refresh rate on Grafana will be slower than the analytic SQL requests time execution and the dash is stucked !
+- My refresh rate on Grafana will be faster than the analytic SQL requests time execution and the dash is stucked !
 - Transaction insertions become more and more slower

 ## See the pain in action